SAP-samples/xsa-cap-migration-using-basextn/DataMigration.md

    GRANT SELECT ON SCHEMA _SYS_BI TO <username>;
    ```

-5. The data migration user should also have the necessary privileges for each source schema that has to be migrated.
+5. The data migration user should also have the necessary privileges for each source schema that has been migrated.
 To grant that execute the following query:

    ```
    GRANT SELECT ON SCHEMA "<SCHEMA_NAME>" TO <username>;